 Invest in ASEAN, Invest in The Future

-The AEC’s goal is to bring a free flow of trade, labor and investment to Southeast Asia.
-The community’s benefits will be similar to those of the EU, but without its deeper (and often criticized) financial and political integration.
+The AEC’s goal is bringing a free flow of trade, labor, and capital to Southeast Asia.
+The community’s benefits are similar to the EU’s, but without deeper (and often criticized) financial and political integration.
 It will form an “EU of Southeast Asia”, so to speak.

 Laos and Cambodia are two of Southeast Asia’s least developed countries – but each has its own potential for development.
 Laos is the only country in ASEAN which borders five others.
 Because of this, it will be developed into a hub for land transport.

 Cambodia is ASEAN’s poorest country on a per-capita basis.
-But its government has committed to deregulation and making it easier for foreign investors to operate in the country.
-Cambodia is one of the world’s fastest growing economies.
-In fact, it hasn’t had a single year of recession since Pol Pot left power in the mid 1990s.
+But the government is committed to deregulation and making it easier for foreign investors to operate.
+They haven’t had a single year of recession since Pol Pot left power in the 1990s, in fact.

-China has already begun investing in high speed rail in Asia.
-The system will go through Laos and eventually connect the southern Chinese city of Kunming with Thailand and Vietnam.
+China is already investing in Asia’s high speed rail network.
+The system will go through Laos, eventually connecting the southern Chinese city of Kunming with Thailand and Vietnam.
 It will then pass through Malaysia and link with Singapore.